kaiserbergin/NBomber.Website/src/docs/docs/overview.md

 ### Why we build NBomber and what you can do with it?

 1. The main reason behind NBomber is to provide a **lightweight** framework for writing load tests which you can use to test literally **any** system and simulate **any** production workload.
 2. Another goal was to provide building blocks to validate your POC(proof of concept) projects by applying any complex load distribution.
-3. With NBomber you can test any PULL or PUSH system(HTTP, WebSockets, SQL, GraphQl, gRPC, Redis etc).
+3. With NBomber you can test any PULL or PUSH system(HTTP, WebSockets, GraphQl, gRPC, SQL Databse, MongoDb, Redis etc).

 NBomber as a modern framework provides:
 - Zero dependencies on protocol (HTTP/WebSockets/AMQP/SQL)